MooseCapital/ViteReact-lazy-suspense-testing/README.md

 ![img](https://i.imgur.com/YB5ZYGt.png)

 ### verdict
-I'm very impressed that a few lines did all of this.
-Our speed has improved so much, yet we haven't even learned server side rendering like nextjs, or a backend language.
+I'm impressed that a few lines did this.
+Our speed slightly improved, but most importantly is the bandwidth saved on every single load, and combine that with not loading images until the user scrolls to it and we see those savings adding up.
+I haven't started to learn server side rendering or backend yet, and I can already get a fast load, but there's room for improvement.

 ![img](https://i.imgur.com/3s0Nwk8.png)